nicholasceliano/SQLBackupToGoogleDrive/README.md

 Create config.json in root to hold database credentials:
 ```
 {
-	"googleDriveFolder": "Personal Finance", //can be empty
+	"googleDriveFolder": "", //can be empty
 	"databaseConn": {
 		"host": "",
 		"database": "",